-3.2.1.10 Boilers and Auxiliaries: Boiler inspections are conducted every year on each of the boilers.
-Each fiscal year, the inspections on each boiler typically include the inspection and cleaning of the major boiler components, including the mud and steam drums, the forced draft and induced draft fans, the windbox, condenser water box, condenser tubes, hotwell, air preheater components, and safety valves.
+3.2.1.10 Boilers and Auxiliaries

+Boiler inspections are conducted every year on each of the boilers.
+The annual inspections typically include the inspection and cleaning of the major boiler components, including the mud and steam drums, the forced draft and induced draft fans, the windbox, condenser water box, condenser tubes, hotwell, air preheater components, and safety valves.